MinhTuanDang/Dog-Breed-Classifer/README.md

 ## Project Overview

-Welcome to the Convolutional Neural Networks (CNN) project in the Machine Learning Engineer Nanodegree!
 This project shows how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, the algorithm identifies an estimate of the canine’s breed.
 If supplied an image of a human, the resembling dog breed is shown.

 ![Sample Output][image1]